Rogers Centre Toronto Blue Jays events tickets parking hotels seating food

 Depending on how far away you park, the day of the week and the popularity of the opponent, you can typically find rates of C$25 or so at lots more than a few blocks away from Rogers Centre, especially north of Front Street.
 However, since parking is at such high demand in downtown Toronto whether there’s an event happening at Rogers Centre or not, don’t expect to find too many bargains.

-Toronto hotels near Rogers Centre
+Toronto hotels near the ballpark

 If you’re visiting Toronto and staying downtown, many hotels in the area are a comfortable walking distance to Rogers Centre, and oftentimes the summer weather in Toronto make walking an appealing option.